Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Geometric Comparison with EHT-Inferred Shadow Sizes of M and

 For $\text{M87}^*$, the relevant parameter are $M_{BH} = 6.5 \times 10^9 M_{\odot}$, $r_e= 91.2kpc$, $\rho_e = 6.9 \times 10^6 M_{\odot}/kpc^3$ and $\theta_0=17^\circ$\cite{Liu:2023oab}.
-Table \ref{tab:wc-ranges-M87} and Figure \ref{fig:M87} show the constraint of plasma densities based on the M$87^*$ observation.
-In the case of no plasma and inhomogeneous plasma, we observe that the radius matches the observed data for all plasma densities within the $1\sigma$ bound.
-For the homogeneous plasma, the plasma density needs to be less than 0.4274 to fit into the observational range in the $1\sigma$ confidence level, and 0.5734 for the $2 \sigma$ confidence level.
-Overall, our analysis shows that the theoretical model under consideration is able to match the astrophysical observations under certain constraints of plasma densities.
+Table \ref{tab:wc-ranges-M87} and Figure \ref{fig:M87} show the geometric compatibility range of the plasma-strength parameter based on the M$87^*$ effective shadow-size interval.
+In the case of no plasma and inhomogeneous plasma, we observe that the geometric radius lies within the adopted $1\sigma$ benchmark interval throughout the plotted range.
+For the homogeneous profile, larger values of $\omega_c^2/\omega_0^2$ inflate the geometric critical curve; under the adopted idealized mapping, values above 0.369 would exceed the $1\sigma$ benchmark interval and values above 0.559 would exceed the $2\sigma$ benchmark interval.